kennethchoe/sql-crawler/README.md

 ## Backlog

-* sql source result json should be tabular-formatted properly
 * queries should show sql sources in pre form
 * Run button should be primary color
 * user can view result by sql server